John Burns (Irish footballer)

-John Burns (born 4 December 1977 in Dublin) is an Irish former professional footballer who played as a midfielder in the Football League for Nottingham Forest, Bristol City, Carlisle United and Burton Albion.
+John Burns (born 4 December 1977) is an Irish former professional footballer who played as a midfielder in the Football League for Nottingham Forest, Bristol City, Carlisle United and Burton Albion.
 Burns later played non-league football for Hucknall Town, Ilkeston Town before ending his career with Hinckley United.

 Club career

 Burns started his career at Belvedere before joining Forest as a sixteen-year-old in 1994.
 Touted as "The next Roy Keane", he stayed with Forest for the next four years, making his debut on 4 September 1999 in a league match against Walsall.
 Despite this, Burns was not able to hold down a regular first team place and made just four appearances for the club.

 Following his spell at Forest, John was transferred to Bristol City in November 1999 as part of the deal that saw Jim Brennan move in the opposite direction, with a valuation in the transfer reported as approximately 100k.
 Burns saw little playing time at City, making just eleven league appearances and spending six months on loan at Shelbourne in Ireland.
 In November 2001 Burns agreed to terminate his contract with Bristol City, having not featured in the league since the end of the 1999–2000 season.

 After leaving Bristol, John signed for Carlisle United on 9 August 2002 on a monthlong contract.
 Despite making five appearances including four starts, his contract was not extended and Burns was released.

 John then moved to Burton Albion, making his debut against Farnborough Town on 30 October 2002.